hsahmed7/cse15l-lab-reports/Lab Report 1, CSE 15L.md

 # Lab Report CSE 15L
 Here are the commands `cd`, `ls`, and `cat`, used with no argument, argument with path to folder, and argument with path to file.
+The results are shown when the command is done in both the home directory and the lecture1 directory.

 1) ___`cd` with no argument (from home directory):___
 Entering `cd` with no argument cause the working directory to shift to the home directory.
 Because it was already in home directory, it stays there.